-We used this story in our Bible Alphabet M is for Moses.
+M is for Moses is a story in our Bible Alphabet.
 The story of Moses being hidden in the basket is found in Exodus 2.
 It is a lovely story to tell to children as children take centre stage.
 I’ve included a craft idea too.

 Sometimes people point out that the Nile would have been a crocodile infested river but I think that the area that Moses’ mum chose to place her son in his reed basket must have been quite safe or Pharaoh’s daughter wouldn’t have gone to bathe there.

 A long time ago there was a very bad King in Egypt.
 He was very bad.
 He wanted to get rid of all the baby boys.
 That was very awful.